 MySQL Date and Time Functions Examples

-The following examples help you to understand these Date and Time functions in MySQL
+The following examples help you to understand these Date and Time functions in MySQL.

-In this example, we are going to use the ADDDATE and ADDTIME functions to add the given values.
+In this example, we are going to use the ADDDATE and ADDTIME to add the given values.
 Next, we used CONVERT_TZ to convert the date from one standard to another.

 SELECT ADDDATE('2016-01-02', INTERVAL 2 MONTH), ADDDATE('2018-02-01', INTERVAL 31 DAY);